nicovelar/Ping-Pong/README.md

 # Ping-Pong
-This is a classic Ping-Pong
+This is a classic Ping-Pong.

-All the code is in the branch master
+All the code is in the branch master.